gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

       .. image:: images/mecanum-drive/mecanum-drive-blocks-sample-2.png
          :width: 45em

-There is one more number we can get, the angle the shaft is at.
-This is very simple, we just multiply the number of rotations by 360 (there are 360 degrees in one revolution).
-You might notice that this number can go above 360, as the shaft rotates multiple times.
+There is one more number we can get: the angle of the shaft.
+Calculating this number is very simple.
+We can multiply the number of rotations by 360 (since there are 360 degrees in one revolution).
+You might notice that this number can go above 360 as the shaft rotates multiple times.
 As such, we introduce angle_normalized, which will always be between 0 and 360.

 .. tab-set::